shikharcodes/shikharcodes/README.md

 <h3> About Me 💻  </h3>

+- 🎓 I'm a freshman year student studying Computer Science & Engineering.

-- 🌱 I’m currently learning: **JavaScript, Python and Machine Learning**
+- 🌱 I’m currently learning: **JavaScript, Python and Machine Learning**.

 - 🤝🏻 I’m looking to collaborate on **Open Source Projects** and participating in **Hackathons**.

-- 🎓 I'm studying Computer Science & Engineering.

 - 👨🏻‍🎨 I'm also a UI/UX designer trying out my hands on creating stuff.